 At MAPS we follow the Read Write Inc spelling programme to ensure that our children become competent and confident spellers building on prior knowledge of spelling rules.
 Spelling, Punctuation and Grammar is also taught as part of the T4W lessons as well as in cross- curricular writing opportunities.

-We also teach handwriting daily through our RWI programme when the children first begin in reception.
-Throughout the school, children are taught to form cursive letters with a daily handwriting focus.
+We also teach handwriting through our RWI programme when the children first begin in reception.
+Throughout the school, children are taught to form cursive letters and high handwriting expectations are modelled and encouraged in every piece of work.
 At MAPS, children take pride in the presentation of their work and we foster and support this through a consistent handwriting approach throughout the school.

 Subject Leader - Miss Kim Brown